lambdaclass/concrete/ROADMAP.md

    intrinsics, externs, dependency/package capability budgets, and audit diffs should all render from the same capability decision record.

+   Practical purity/discard slice: once `CapabilityJudgment` can say an expression is known **pure and trap-free/total** (`with()` / empty authority, no mutation, no checked-arithmetic trap, no narrowing trap, no bounds trap, no runtime obligation that can fail) and returns a non-`Unit` value, make `expr;` over that expression an error with an explicit acknowledgement escape (`discard(expr)` or equivalent).
+This is not row-effect theory and not a user-facing effect system; it is the same concrete discard discipline already used for fallible and non-`Copy` values.
+A total pure non-`Unit` result discarded as a statement is almost always a lost computation.
+   Potentially trapping pure expressions are excluded until the trap judgment can prove they are total; their traps are observable runtime behavior.

-   Gate with an ordinary `File`/`Network` call, a capability-polymorphic callable, a scoped callback, a trusted wrapper, an Unsafe intrinsic, a dependency/package boundary, and one negative where report output would otherwise disagree with the checker diagnostic.
+   Gate with an ordinary `File`/`Network` call, a capability-polymorphic callable, a scoped callback, a trusted wrapper, an Unsafe intrinsic, a dependency/package boundary, a pure non-`Unit` discarded statement, and one negative where report output would otherwise disagree with the checker diagnostic.
 The accepted design is the useful Flix/Koka lesson — one capability/effect decision — without importing their user-facing effect systems.

 5. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.